An Innovative Next Activity Prediction Using Process Entropy and Dynamic Attribute-Wise-Transformer in Predictive Business Process Monitoring: Introduction

 \section{Introduction}

-Process mining is a business process management (BPM) technique that offers information extracted from event logs to help improve organizational operations and also service performance. ~\citep{burattin2015process, turner2012process}.
-One critical application of process mining is predicting the next activity, which provides precise execution insights for ongoing or incomplete process instances~\citep{dentamaro2023next}.
-Predicting the most likely subsequent steps in a process allows proactive resource allocation, optimization of workflow, and defect detection early, assuring smooth execution and the achievement of the proper execution of the process goals according to ~\citep{sun2024next}.
-These capabilities are particularly critical in healthcare and manufacturing where anticipating the following steps can significantly improve operational efficiency and outcomes.
-Also, In customer service, understanding customer expectations is essential for delivering high-quality services and gaining a competitive advantage ~\citep{kim2001rationalizing}.
-Predicting the next activity accurately is crucial in customer service, as it enables businesses to align service processes with customer needs, improve responsiveness, and enhance overall satisfaction.
+Process mining is a business process management (BPM) technique that provides insights extracted from event logs to improve organizational operations and service performance~\citep{burattin2015process, turner2012process, revina2023approach}.
+Among its applications, next activity prediction plays a crucial role by forecasting the continuation of ongoing or incomplete cases~\citep{dentamaro2023next, polato2018time}.
+Accurate forecasts enable proactive resource allocation, workflow optimization, and deviation prevention~\citep{sun2024next, pufahl2025resource, middelhuis2025learning, bukhsh2021processtransformer}.
+These predictive capabilities are particularly valuable in domains such as healthcare and manufacturing, where anticipating subsequent actions can significantly improve operational efficiency and outcomes.

-Most businesses rely on event logs and the result of process mining to support decision-making and identify bottlenecks~\citep{rivera2022multi}.
-In this context, various machine learning approaches, such as Decision Trees, Random Forests, Long Short-Term Memory (LSTM) networks, Convolutional Neural Networks (CNNs), and others, have been explored for the next activity prediction.
-Among these, deep learning methods have gained significant attention because of their ability to model complex patterns and sequences~\citep{abbasi2025forlaps}.
+With the growing availability of event logs, organizations increasingly leverage predictive process monitoring to support decision-making, identify bottlenecks, and detect deviations from intended workflows~\citep{rivera2022multi, mehdiyev2020novel}.
+Machine learning (ML) and deep learning approaches, such as decision trees, random forests, long short-term memory (LSTM) networks, and convolutional neural networks (CNNs), have been explored for the next activity prediction.
+Among these, deep learning methods have gained significant attention due to their ability to capture complex patterns and dependencies~\citep{abbasi2025forlaps}.

-Deep learning is widely adopted for sequence modeling tasks because it can autonomously learn complex data representations~\citep{sun2024next,lecun2015deep}.
-Using layered neural networks, deep learning is able to detect patterns and correlations in large datasets so that data can be analyzed at multiple levels of abstraction~\citep{lecun2015deep}.
-These capabilities make it particularly suitable for the prediction of the following activity in BPM, where algorithms such as Recurrent Neural Networks (RNNs) and LSTM networks have shown considerable success~\citep{musa2023prediction, di2019activity}.
-These models are trained in event logs, learning relationships between activities, and forecasting subsequent process steps~\citep{wang2023mitfm}.
-However, most of the current models have a strong focus on activity sequences~\citep{wang2023mitfm}, overlooking the rich contextual information that significantly influences process outcomes.
-This limitation reduces their ability to fully capture the context of a process.